NovaSheets/NovaSheets/readme.md

 ## Usage

-NovaSheets lets you declare variables in the front matter (the contents above the `---` line) of a CSS file, and reuse these later in the document.
+NovaSheets lets you declare [variables](https://github.com/Nixinova/NovaSheets/wiki/Syntax#Variables) in the front matter (the contents above the `---` line) of a CSS file, and reuse these later in the document.
+For more information, see the [wiki](https://github.com/Nixinova/NovaSheets/wiki).

 ### Example